-To apply epoxy flooring in garages, you need to follow the usual installation instructions, but you need to make extra sure that any floor contaminations are removed before the application of the epoxy floor coating.
-We would recommend using a primer for example our epoxy floor coating followed by a coat of Epoxy HB and then more coats if higher protection is required.
+To apply epoxy flooring in garages, you need to follow the usual installation instructions, but you need to make extra sure that any floor contaminants are removed before the application of the epoxy floor coating.
+We would recommend using a primer.
+For example, our epoxy floor coating followed by a coat of Epoxy HB and then more coats if higher protection is required.

 Epoxy Flooring for Kitchens

 In kitchens, epoxy flooring is a hygienic option as anti-microbial additives can make it resistant to bacteria and germs.
 This makes it very easy to sanitise.
 Epoxy flooring is widely used in commercial kitchens as it can cope with high temperatures, oil spills and have anti-slip properties.
 It is also a good option for homes if the quality of the concrete is good.

 Epoxy Flooring for Basements